Catherine Deneuve

 Personal Life of Catherine Deneuve

-The actress's first youthful love was director Roger Vadim, for whom she ran away from home to live with him.
-They had a son, Christian, after which Roger proposed to Catherine.
-But by that time, the passion had faded, and Deneuve declined.
+The actress's first young love was director Roger Vadim, and she ran away from home to be with him.
+They had a son, Christian, and then Roger proposed to Catherine.
+But by then, the passion had cooled, and Deneuve said no.

 Catherine Deneuve and Roger Vadim